rahuldave/stories/content/centrallimittheorem.md

 13. Then s = 9/√9 = 9/3 = 3.
-Now, if your intervention sample of size 9 had a mean weight of 175, this is less than 2 standard errors out from the population mean, and you cannot claim with a sample size of 9 that your intervention sample actually had a significant effect.
+Now, if your intervention sample of size 9 had a mean weight of 175, this is less than 2 standard errors out from the population mean, and you cannot claim with a sample size of 9 that your intervention actually had a significant effect.

 ![](/centrallimittheorem/13.png)

-14. Thus the CLT tells us the sample sizes we need to see significant effects!
-We'll talk more fun stuff, estimating Pi and its error with the LLN and CLT in future tweet threads.
+14. Thus the CLT hints at the size needed to see significant effects!
+We'll talk this and more fun stuff, like estimating Pi and its error with the LLN and CLT in future threads.
 Follow me on twitter at @rahuldave and keep an eye on <https://stories.univ.ai> for more threads!